Wild Rice and Squash Pilaf Stuffing

 recipe notes and tips

 • Since there are different brands of wild rice blends, be sure to cook according to your package instructions, veering towards the tender side.
-If the rice seems a bit too firm after cooking, mix in just enough extra broth to moisten all the rice, and cover/simmer 10 more minutes or until tender but not overly cooked.
+If the rice seems a bit too firm after cooking, mix in just enough extra broth to moisten all the rice and cover/simmer for 10 more minutes or until tender but not overly cooked.

 • If reheating after a night in the fridge, sprinkle with a bit of broth evenly over the top just prior to reheating, which ensures that rice stays moist.

-Other amazing side dish recipes
+More side dish recipes

 Also, remember to subscribe to my NEWSLETTER for free and receive recipes like this Wild Rice Pilaf Recipe delivered right to your inbox!